martincarstenbach/misc/README.md

 ## Overview

 The tools added here usually deal with the Oracle database and surrounding ecosystem.
-As you know, the Oracle database is propriatory software with a well-defined licensing framework.
+As you know, the Oracle database is proprietary software with a well-defined licensing framework.
 Violating the software license is NOT advised, and you need to be very careful not to do so.

 For the majority the tools listed here require the Oracle Database - Enterprise Edition.
 You may need extra licenses on